A Language for Evaluating Derivatives of Functionals Using Automatic Differentiation: Correctness of the derivative operator

 The relations are extended inductively to higher order domains in the usual way for logical relations: $R_{\sigma \to \tau}^{r}(f_1, f_2, f_3)$ iff for every $d_1, d_2, d_3 \in \Dom_\sigma$, the relation $R_{\sigma}^{r}(d_1, d_2, d_3)$ implies $R_{\tau}^{r}(f_1(d_1), f_2(d_2), f_3(d_3))$.

 \begin{definition} An element $f$ in the domain $\Dom_\sigma$ is \emph{logically consistent} if it is self-related by $R_{\sigma}^{r}$, i.e. $R_{\sigma}^{r}(f, f, f)$, for any positive rational number $r$.
-We call a constant $c$ in the language \emph{logically consistent} if its semantic interpretation $\bsem{c}$ is logically consistent.\ \end{corollary}
+We call a constant $c$ in the language \emph{logically consistent} if its semantic interpretation $\bsem{c}$ is logically consistent. \end{definition} \begin{proposition}~ Any first-order function $f : \Dom_\tau$ is locally consistent if and only if it is logically consistent. \end{proposition} Next, we have the following implication regarding functionals.
+We conjecture that the reverse implication also holds, but since the reverse implication is not required in this work, we avoid considering it here.